hiravgandhi/angularjs-rails/README.md

 	//= require angular-animate
 	//= require angular-resource

-To use the 'unstable' branch, add the following directive to your JavaScript manifest file (application.js):

-    //= require unstable/angular

-And similarly, for optional Angular assets:

-    //= require unstable/angular-bootstrap
-    //= require unstable/angular-resource

 ## Versioning

 Every attempt is made to mirror the currently shipping Angular.js version number wherever possible.